 Take time to wander around the garden, visit the mosques sitting beside the huge mausoleum and take as many photos as possible, the building is stunning from all angles.
 During the afternoon Taj is packed with visitors, but we had an incredible sunset that made up for the busy visit.
 After sunset, we were ready to go back to the train and had a good dinner, but first, our bus stopped at a craft shop for a last-minute purchase.

 Palace on Wheels Itinerary – Day 8

 It was time to pack our bags and say goodbye to the incredible Palace on Wheels crew.
 Breakfast was served at 7 am and by 8 am it was check out time.
 Our week of royal living and visiting some of the best attractions in Rajasthan came to an end but the memories will last forever.

 Every day we had air con buses taking us from the train station to the attractions.
 The best part of the tours was the easy and fast access to all the top attractions in Rajasthan and Agra.
 No queuing, no waiting and no wasting time.
 The itinerary is so busy that you need to keep a fast pace when visiting the sights.

 The only downside of the tours was the shopping time.
-I know many travelers want to buy souvenirs, traditional painting, clothes and crafts… I love shopping as well, but during the tours all the stops for shopping were in touristic shops.
+I know many travelers want to buy souvenirs, traditional paintings, clothes and crafts… I love shopping as well, but during the tours all the stops for shopping were in tourist shops.
 We had no opportunity to browse around street shops, bargain with local vendors, check out all types and qualities of products, and experience the real shopping buzz.
 I know that Palace on Wheels team is concerned about the traveler’s safety and they don’t want us to be harassed by street vendors.
-But a trip to India is not complete without a walk through markets and all the haggling for souvenirs.
+But a trip to India is not complete without a walk through the markets and all the haggling for souvenirs.